carlosgimenes/Training-Duolingo/Frases.md

 There isn't a patio at my house. = Não há pátio na minha casa.
 There isn't a patio at this hotel. = Não há pátio neste hotel.

-These are my favorite cities.
+These are my favorite cities. = Estas são minhas cidades favoritas.
-These letters are really important.
+These letters are really important. = Estas cartas são realmente importantes.
 These streets are not safe at night. = Estas ruas não são seguras à noite.

 They are going out with some friends. = Elas estão saindo com alguns amigos.